 Artifact transform execution can fail as well.
 Depending on how the task consumes the transformed artifacts, this may or may not cause the build to fail.
 Regardless of the build outcome, any failures during the execution of artifact transforms are displayed on the Failure page and the Failures dashboard, providing developers with visibility into any issues that may arise during the build process.

-Upcoming releases of Gradle Enterprise will expand on this new functionality to provide insights on build cache effectiveness of transforms as well as other finer-grained performance insights.
+Upcoming releases of Develocity will expand on this new functionality to provide insights on build cache effectiveness of transforms as well as other finer-grained performance insights.

 The new advanced search feature allows specifying search criteria via a query language on all dashboards.
 This makes searching for a Build Scan™ and defining data sets for analysis more concise and convenient, once you are familiar with the intuitive syntax.
 It can be used to perform searches that are not possible with the form-based basic search interface due to the ability to arbitrarily combine logical operators such as “not” and “or”.